12 Things to Check Before Buying Second-hand MacBook

 Are you a Windows-to-Mac switcher with a limited budget?
 Then buying a refurbished Mac with a warranty and tech support included sounds like the best option.
 Alternatively, you can save extra money by purchasing a used Mac.
 We’ll walk you through all the necessary steps you should take to ensure the Mac you are purchasing won’t crash the very next day.

 Note: It’s a great idea to perform some basic diagnostics when you meet your seller.
-So, remember to take an external USB drive with macOS preinstalled, and headphones.
+So, remember to take an external USB drive with macOS preinstalled and headphones.

 Step 1: Check for damages

-Start diagnostics by carefully examining the body of the used Mac for any physical damages, such as visible scratches.
+Start diagnostics by carefully examining the body of the used Mac for any physical damage, such as visible scratches.
 Next, check all the screws.
 Any loose screws can be a sign that the Mac has been serviced by a non-authorized repair service.
 Also, make sure the screen and the case aren’t bent.

 Finally, check the display hinges (the joints that hold the display and case together).
 These hinges should be powerful enough to support the lid and prevent it from casually falling.

-Step 2: Check how old that Mac is
+Step 2: Check Mac specifications

 Step 3: Boot this Mac